saadz-khan/compea/README.md

 - Master Node: Receives the data transmitted from both the Weather Node and the Generation Node.
 It uses an ESP8266 Wi-Fi microcontroller to process and structure the received data, and an NRF-24L01 wireless transceiver module to receive data from the secondary nodes.
 The processed data is then uploaded to a Firebase real-time database.

+- Loadshedding Node: Monitors the loadshedding schedules and notifies the system about the scheduled power outages.
+It uses an RTC module to keep track of time, an Arduino Nano microcontroller board to process the schedule data, and an NRF-24L01 wireless transceiver module to send the schedule information to the Master Node.

+With the addition of the Loadshedding Node, the system can consider the scheduled power outages and optimize energy usage accordingly, ensuring efficient utilization of available power during loadshedding periods.

 ### Software
 The software component of this project involves the use of machine learning techniques to predict future power generation and consumption patterns.
 It is divided into four main parts: